openpnp/openpnp/Setup-and-Calibration:-Driver-Setup.md

 ![screen shot 2016-06-18 at 10 48 23 am](https://cloud.githubusercontent.com/assets/1182323/16172727/d84709b8-3542-11e6-89a3-6890e2f0492e.png)

 1. Go to the Machine Setup tab and select the root node of the tree.
 On most setups it's called "ReferenceMachine".
 A setup panel will appear on the right.
 2. In the setup panel, select the driver that most closely matches you motion controller or machine.
-Most machines will probably use the [[GcodeDriver]].
+Most machines should use the [[GcodeDriver]].
 Click apply.

   **Note: For more information about specific drivers see the Driver Specific Setup section below.**.
 3. OpenPnP will prompt you to restart the program, so do that.